jupyterlab/jupyterlab/tutorial/documents.md

 The default use will be for the "create new" dropdown in the file browser, giving list of items that can be created with default options  (e.g. "Python 3 Notebook").

-## Document Manager

-The *Document Manager* handles:
-- document models
-- document contexts

-The *File Browser* uses the *Document Manager* to open documents and manage them.

-for documents and manages their life cycle.

 ### [Document Models](http://jupyter.org/jupyterlab/interfaces/_docregistry_interfaces_.idocumentmodel.html)

-Created by the model factories and passed to widget factories and widget extensions.
+Created by the model factories and passed to widget factories and widget extension factories.
 Models are the way in which we interact with the data of a document.
 For a simple text file, we typically only use the `to/fromString()` methods.
 A more complex document like a Notebook contains more points of interaction like the Notebook metadata.